danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 Indeed, abstraction exists in many different layers and at many different scales of computing.
 At the lowest level of abstraction, the flow of information is stored, processed, and represented in the form of binary (base 2 number system) numbers — 0s and 1s.[^binary] In other words, the way we understand all media formats (whether texts, images, video or sound) is quite different from how a computer understands them as data, or — more precisely — as binary numbers.[^color] In this way, we can move from low-level abstraction in the form of machine code and the switching of electric circuits to high-levels of abstraction such as graphical user interfaces or the high-level programming language p5.js that we use in the book which "allows the production of computer-enabled human-readable code."[^chun]

-Recognizing the various levels of abstraction is important to understanding that the specific details of how a computer actually works are largely hidden from view and/or substituted by desktop metaphors (e.g. deleting a file by throwing it in the bin).
+Recognizing the various levels of abstraction is important to understanding that the specific details and processes of how a computer actually works are largely hidden from view and/or substituted by desktop metaphors (e.g. deleting a file by throwing it in the bin).
 Naturally, the reduction in complexity is useful for a number of reasons including accessibility, but we also need to bear in mind that there is more at stake here.
 In learning to program, even at the higher level, we engage in the politics of this movement between abstract and concrete reality.
 More specifically, in this chapter, we will focus on object abstraction (an approach in OOP) to think conceptually about how computational objects model the world, and what this suggests in terms of an understanding of hidden layers of operation and meaning.

 ## start()